The Difference Between a Home Care Business and a Home Health Care Business

 Companion Care & Personal Care

 Companion care and personal care; not to be confused with one another are defined by the non-medical care provided via trained caregivers and nursing aides respectively.
-Non-medical care supports the idea of caregivers providing assistance to those requiring additional help with activities associated to daily living.
-This type of care allows caregivers the flexibility to provide care giving services that allow clients the comforts of remaining independent in their own homes and handling everyday activity.
+Non-medical care supports the idea of caregivers providing assistance to those requiring additional help with activities associated with daily living.
+This type of care allows caregivers to provide caregiving services that allow clients the comforts of remaining independent in their own homes and handling everyday activities.
 Those employed by a companion care company or agency can be but are not always individuals with household management or non-medical support service experience.
-The general scope of work requires a caregiver that is caring, responsible and flexible with individuals of varying inabilities; a helpful tip for those starting a companion care business.
-Caregiver tasks can often range from client home care to cooking and cleaning to leisure shopping trips and much more.Â The main difference between companion care and personal care is that personal care is typically performed by a CNA; certified nursing assistant or a home health aide.
-CNA’s differ from caregivers because they help patients or clients with healthcare needs under the supervision of a (RN) registered nurse, CNA’s may most likely be responsible of performing more hands on tasks such as bathing, grooming, dressing or other related hands on daily activities.
-There is however a fine line between personal care and skilled care since personal care does not involve any practices that a RN or LPN can execute.
+The general scope of work requires a caregiver that is caring, responsible, and flexible with individuals of varying inabilities; a helpful tip for those starting a companion care business.
+Caregiver tasks can often range from client home care to cooking and cleaning to leisure shopping trips and much more.Â The main difference between companion care and personal care is that personal care is typically performed by a CNA; a certified nursing assistant or a home health aide.
+CNAs differ from caregivers because they help patients or clients with healthcare needs under the supervision of an (RN) registered nurse, CNAs may most likely be responsible for performing more hands-on tasks such as bathing, grooming, dressing, or other related hands-on daily activities.
+There is however a fine line between personal care and skilled care since personal care does not involve any practices that an RN or LPN can execute.

-Skilled Care (In Home Medical Care)
+Skilled Care (In-Home Medical Care)

 How to open a Home Care Business for companion and personal care

-For more information and expert guidance in how to open a Home Care Business for companion and personal care, visit our services page for starting a non-medical home care agencyÂ and our companion website www.1stProviders.com.
+For more information and expert guidance on how to open a Home Care Business for companion and personal care, visit our services page for starting a non-medical home care agencyÂ and our companion website www.1stProviders.com.

-How to open a Home Health Care Business for skilled nursing, physical, occupational and speech therapy services
+How to open a Home Health Care Business for skilled nursing, physical, occupational, and speech therapy services

-For more information and expert guidance in how to open a Home Health Care Business for skilled nursing, physical, occupational and speech therapy services visit the website www.1stAccreditation.com
+For more information and expert guidance on how to open a Home Health Care Business for skilled nursing, physical, occupational, and speech therapy services, visit our services page for starting medicare approved or Medicaid-certified home health care agencyÂ and our companion website www.1stAccreditation.com